 So I invested most of the little personal savings I had in CGMFX.
 Then this happened in 2008 and beyond…

 Of course, I sold right near the bottom in 2009, but as you’ll notice, the S&P500 ended up returning over 80% over the 10-year period while CGMFX returned around 30%.
 CGMFX, with it’s 2% expense ratio (compared to nearly 0% for any S&P500 index fund), now has a 1-star fund ranking.

 The reality is that some managers beat the indexes some of the time (and get a huge influx of investments from those hoping to beat the averages), but then they come back down to earth.
 Close to none beat the averages consistently over long periods of time.
 Meanwhile, they’ve cashed in on your expense ratio fees.

 Everybody thinks they are above average in most things in life – no less with stock/fund picking.
 I fell into that trap, when in reality, I didn’t know anything about investing at the time.
 Don’t make the same mistake.

 Very few individual investors invest outside of a 401K.
 That’s a problem, when it comes to diversity and ability to choose index funds.
-A study found that 401K’s have an average of only 25 fund options – with an average of only 3.7 index funds per.
-As a result, only 23% of 401K assets are invested in index funds.
+A study found that 401Ks have an average of only 27.2 fund options.
+And only a small percent of those are passive funds.

-Anecdotally, prior to my current 401K, my previous two 401K’s had less than 20 mutual funds and zero index fund options.
-Mrs. 20SF’s newest 403B is through Fidelity and 80%+ of the investment options are Fidelity mutual funds.
+Anecdotally, prior to my current 401K, my previous two 401Ks had less than 20 mutual funds and zero index fund options.
+Mrs. 20SF’s newest 403B is through Fidelity and 80%+ of the investment options are actively managed Fidelity mutual funds.